kottans/frontend/test02.md

 1. [GitHub & Collaboration](https://classroom.udacity.com/courses/ud456)

 2. You did a lot already!
-So I think it's worth to go meet each-other for the first time in person.
 If you honestly finished all the previous steps than go ahead and share it with others - send a message in gitter channel with the link to you repo and "@/all" tag.

 Finish the courses listed in the task and put the screenshots of the finished courses in the task_02 folder and the links in the README.md.